apollo

 How does the drug interact with Flubi Eye Drops:

-Using teriflunomide together with Flubi Eye Drops can increase the risk of liver problems.
+Coadministration of Flubi Eye Drops with Iodixanol can increase the risk of kidney problems.

 How to manage the interaction:

-Taking Flubi Eye Drops with Teriflunomide together can possibly result in an interaction, but it can be taken if prescribed by a doctor.
+Co-administration of Flubi Eye Drops with Iodixanol can possibly result in an interaction, but it can be taken if your doctor has advised it.
 However, if you experience nausea, vomiting, loss of appetite, increased or decreased urination, sudden weight gain or weight loss, swelling, shortness of breath, muscle cramps, tiredness, weakness, dizziness, confusion, and irregular heart rhythm contact your doctor immediately.
-Do not stop using any medications without consulting a doctor.
+Do not discontinue any medications without consulting your doctor.

 How does the drug interact with Flubi Eye Drops:

-Using dalteparin together with Flubi Eye Drops can increase the risk of bleeding complications.
+Co-administration of Flubi Eye Drops with adefovir dipivoxil can increase the risk of kidney problems.

 How to manage the interaction: